- clindamycin hydrochloride

 Reporting of suspected adverse reactions

 The serum biological half-life of clindamycin is 2.4 hours.
-Clindamycin cannot readily be removed from the blood by dialysis or peritoneal dialysis.
+Clindamycin cannot readily be removed from the blood by haemodialysis or peritoneal dialysis.

 If an allergic adverse reaction occurs, therapy should be with the usual emergency treatments, including corticosteroids, adrenaline and antihistamines.